thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 The tournament details page is also the lobby and registration page (pre-start) and the live tournament view (post-start).

 This page must show:
-- Tournament status (upcoming, live, completed, or cancelled).
+- Tournament status (upcoming, live, or completed).
 - Minimum and maximum players.
 - Date/time when the tournament begins.
 - Buy-in amount (or Free) and any guaranteed prize pool contribution.
-- Payouts and prize pool.
+- Payouts and prize pool (current totals based on registered players; winner takes all).
 - Total time per player.
 - Max spend (TNB) per game (fixed at 0; special moves disabled).
-- Registered player list (public).
+- Registered player list (avatar, username, ELO).

 If the user is registered:
 - Display their current results and progress.